Perstorp: Post-war Sweden

 In 1947, the rural municipality and the municipal community merged into the Perstorps Köping.
 With the 1971 municipal reforms, it became a part of one of the 290 Swedish municipalities, the Municipality of Perstorp.

 Until 1971, the village was part of the Norra Åsbo district court.
 From 1971 to 2001 it was part of the district court of Klippan, since 2001 it has been part of the district court of Helsingborg.

 Demography

-According to a 2015 statistic, there was a total population of 5 847 people, distributed over 576 hectares (5.76 km²) within the Perstorp municipality.
+According to a 2015 statistic, there was a total population of 5 847 people, distributed over 576 hectares (5.76 km2) within the Perstorp municipality.
 This amounts to ca. 10,15 people per hectare, or about one person per square kilometre.

 Sports

-Perstorp is home to Perstorp Bälinge Sports Club (PBIK, Perstorp Bälinge Idrotssklub), which was formed by a merger in 2012 of Perstorp Sports Club and Bälinge Boll och Idrottsklubb.
+Perstorp is home to Perstorp Bälinge Sports Club (PBIK, Perstorp Bälinge Idrottsklubb), which was formed by a merger in 2012 of Perstorp Sports Club and Bälinge Boll och Idrottsklubb.

 Notable athletes from the locality include former footballer Björn Andersson and volleyball player Isabelle Haak.

+Twin towns

+It is twinned with Newton Aycliffe, a town in the North-East of England.